MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 Although the Azure platform provides some built-in resiliency capabilities, you need to design your Azure deployment to take advantage of them.

 - Your BCDR solution will depend on your company objectives, and is influenced by your Azure deployment strategy.
-IaaS and PaaS deployments present different challenges for BCDR.
+Infrastructure as a service (IaaS) and platform as a service (PaaS) deployments present different challenges for BCDR.
 - After they are in place, your BCDR solutions should be tested regularly to check that your strategy remains viable.

 #### Back up an IaaS deployment